Weiqin-Zhao/Hist2Cell/README.md

 We upload the data in compressed format via Onedrive, please download the data and unzip them using `tar -xzvf` command.

-The processed data of breast cancer will be realsed soon.

 ## 3. Training Models